fauziahreza/Bookshelf-API/README.md

 ## Technologies Used

-- Node.js: The primary programming language for developing the API.
+- `Node.js`: The primary programming language for developing the API.
-- Hapi.js: The framework used to facilitate the development of RESTful APIs.
+- `Hapi.js`: The framework used to facilitate the development of RESTful APIs.
-- nanoid: A library used to generate unique random IDs.
+- `nanoid`: A library used to generate unique random IDs.
-- JavaScript: The programming language for business logic.
+- `JavaScript`: The programming language for business logic.

 ## How to Use